 Ensures that the Network can scale by managing the responsibilities and locations of each node without requiring any human intervention.
 This also acts as a security measure to ensure that an attacker cannot choose their location or responsibilities.

 Ensures that a message can be sent between nodes in different Disjoint Sections.
-In this early iteration, each message contains signatures of the members of the Disjoint Sections but does not yet verify the signatures themselves.
+Each message contains signatures of the members of the Disjoint Sections and is verified using these signatures.

-Each node on the SAFE Network is given an age by the Network itself.
-The node age increments every time that a node moves between Disjoint Sections, with only the most senior (Elders) entitled to vote during the PARSEC consensus algorithm.
+Each node on the Safe Network is given an age by the Network itself.
+The node age increments every time that a node moves between Disjoint Sections, with only the most senior (Elders) entitled to vote.

 Dig into the detail in the RFC, and join the discussion on the forum.